ychenbrian/GProcX/README.md

 GProcX supports `File -> Export` and `File -> Run` the entire pipeline.

 ## Features
-The main feature is, developers can import a XProc program to GProcX, then check or edit this pipeline.
+The main feature is, developers can import an XProc program from file or from Oxygen to GProcX.
+This feature allows them to check or edit an existing pipeline.

 GProcX uses MorganaXProc to validate and complies XProc programs.